4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

 </div>

 * Activate and define your HTTPS and/or HTTP ports, if you haven't already done so.
-You can do this by clicking on the <b>Edit</b> button.
+You can do this by clicking on the **Edit** button.

 * Activating the HTTPS port requires certificate installation to work properly.
 You can create test certificates with 4D.

 ## Authentication

-<b>Authorized User:</b> Check the <b>Requires an email to connect</b> option to display a login form when the app starts.
+**Authorized User:** Check the **Requires an email to connect** option to display a login form when the app starts.

-<b>Guest:</b> Leave the <b>Requires an email to connect</b> option unchecked.
+**Guest:** Leave the **Requires an email to connect** option unchecked.
 No login form will appear when the app starts.

 ## Authentication Method